Jeunese/jeunese.github.io/docs/ux-writing.md

 - Add "Recommended" to the label for a checkbox that is strongly recommended.
 - Use sentence case.

-For large sets, use subheadings to group choices.
 Guidelines for grouping and ordering checkboxes include:

 - For each checkbox in a group, use parallel phrasing.
+- For large sets, use subheadings to group choices.
 - Label a group of checkboxes to make the purpose of the checkboxes evident, ending with a colon.
 - Present checkboxes in a logical order.